Bugyly

-Bugyly (Бұғылы) is a range of mountains in Kazakhstan.
+Bugyly (Бұғылы) is a mountain range in Kazakhstan.
 Administratively the range is part of the Shet District, Karaganda region.

 Bugyly is located near Saken Seifullin village (formerly named Zharyk).
 The range area is a weekend and leisure destination for Karaganda people.
 The Bugyly Nature Reserve is a 8500 ha protected area in the Bugyly and Zhaksy Tagyly ranges.

 Geography

 Bugyly is one of the subranges of the Kazakh Upland system.
 The range stretches for a length of 40 km from the southwest to the northeast.
 Its highest point is the 1184 m high Burkit.
 The mountains are of moderate height and have generally smooth, gentle slopes.
 River Sherubainura flows at the feet of the northeastern end of the Bugyly and some of its left tributaries originate in the range.
 The Zhaksy Tagyly (Жақсы Тағылы) range lies to the south of the southern end.